 Tips for Finding Manuscript Resources

-The Louisiana and Lower Mississippi Valley Collections (LLMVC) is comprehensive research collection comprised of materials in all formats dedicated to recording the history and culture of the Louisiana and Lower Mississippi Valley.
-Formats include books, serials and journals, photographs, state documents, microfilm of existing files of most LA newspapers, audio and visual materials, pamphlets and maps.
-In addition to these published works, the collections include unpublished sources in the form of archive and manuscript collections totaling more than 5000 discrete collections and including over 10 million items.
+The Louisiana and Lower Mississippi Valley Collections (LLMVC) is a comprehensive research collection comprised of materials in all formats dedicated to recording the history and culture of the Louisiana and Lower Mississippi Valley.
+Included are archival and manuscript collections totaling more than 5000 discrete collections and including over 10 million items.

 Manuscript collections are cataloged in the online catalog, along with books, serials, audio visual materials, and the other holdings of the LSU Libraries.
 To retrieve records for manuscript collections most effectively, choose to do an Advanced Search, which gives you the option to search by author, title, subject, and keyword.
 These can be combined for an even narrower search by using AND, OR, NOT, which is called Boolean searching.

 To make any search retrieve only records for manuscript collections, choose the following options on the Advanced Search form: “Special Collections” as the library, “Louisiana and Lower Mississippi Valley Collections” as the location, and “archives and manuscripts” as the catalog format.

 Note: Though all processed manuscript collections have been cataloged in the Libraries’ online catalog, it is still useful to check the MANUSCRIPT CARD CATALOG, which is only available in the reading room of Hill Memorial Library.

 Selected items from our archival collections and in some cases entire collections have been digitized and are available in the Louisiana Digital Library (LDL), which also contains digitized content from libraries and museums across the state.